 Both IPVanish and CyberGhost have decent customer support options, including FAQs, email, and live chat support, but at the same time, both could use further improvement.
 CyberGhost’s 24/7 live chat option is definitely up to par, but the provider’s website is not very intuitive or informative.
 Meanwhile, IPVanish has only recently added a live chat support feature, and customers have reported that, for this provider, email support sometimes consists of a bunch of automated messages.

 As we turn to price options, the IPVanish vs CyberGhost comparison once again tilts in favor of the latter.
-You can get CyberGhost for as little as $3.69 or $5.99 a month if you subscribe for two years or twelve months, respectively.
+You can get CyberGhost for as little as $2.75/month.

-IPVanish, on the other hand, will set you back for $8.99 a month for one year.
-While the prices are only slightly lower for CyberGhost, we also take into consideration that the latter offers a 45-day money-back guarantee, while the grace period for IPVanish is just 7 days.
+IPVanish, on the other hand, will set you back for $3.25/month.
+While the prices are lower for CyberGhost, we also take into consideration that the latter offers a 45-day money-back guarantee and a 24-hour free trial, while the grace period for IPVanish is just 7 days.

 And our kudos goes to…